 Working out at home, on the other hand, makes it more difficult for you to stick with the program.
 There are too many distractions at home and too many reasons for you to skip a workout that day.
 Having a home gym may feel rewarding, but like everyone who has one, they’ll just sit in the corner and collect dust.
 You have to be almost militaristic with your work ethic in order to ensure that you’re achieving results every single day.

 If you’ve never tried something out before, something that could seriously injure you, would you try it out by yourself or would you prefer having a professional to make sure you’re doing it right?
-Those who want to work out properly are likely to choose the latter so that they can feel safe and exercise in the right way.
+Those who want to work out properly are likely to choose the latter.

-Some of the basics you can sort out for yourself, and the ones that you don’t know, there are plenty of online videos for you to learn to help you get through a workout session.
-This is very convenient and allows you to exercise at your own pace, but there may be some exercises that are too difficult for you to perform on your own.
+Some of the basics you can sort out for yourself via online videos.
+There are plenty of online videos for you to help you get through a workout session.
+This is very convenient and allows you to exercise at your own pace.
+However, there may be some exercises that are too difficult for you to perform on your own.
 That’s where having a trainer could really help you out.

 But if you’re working out to meet a specific target, then you’re better off going to the gym.
-A trainer will be able to show you which exercises are best for certain targets, whether it’s losing weight or trying to build muscle.
-They would also know what’s best for your body and what your limitations would be so that you don’t risk hurting yourself.
-Without that on-hand training, then you could end up doing everything wrong and not come close to meeting your target.
+A trainer will be able to show you which exercises are best for certain targets.
+A target could be either losing weight or trying to build muscle.
+They would also know what’s best for your body and what your limitations would be.
+So that you don’t risk hurting yourself.
+Without the training, you could end up doing everything wrong and miss your target.

-Gyms are equipped with a plethora of machinery and tools to get the job done; there’s no such thing as being bored at the gym.
-You can try out any exercises you like on your own time, and you can try out something new every time that you go.
+There are all sorts of machines for a workout in the gym to avoid boredom.
+You can try out any exercises you like on your own time.
+Moreover, you can try out something new every time you go.

 It’s not enough that exercising is something we struggle with every day because of the busy lives we lead.
 Trying to find the time and the money to get it all done can be more troublesome than people realize.
 That’s why it’s important to keep your head in the game and focus on what’s most important.

-Letting things get to your head, such as how much gear costs or the time spent driving to the gym, will only lead to failure and an unhealthy lifestyle.
-You have to be willing to make the sacrifice and get geared up to achieve the goal you set for yourself.
+Thinking about how much gear costs or the time spent driving to the gym, will lead to an unhealthy lifestyle.
+You’ve to be willing to make the sacrifice and get ready to achieve the goal you set for yourself.
 Therefore, a home gym is an easy solution for achieving your goals.